How to file an advance notice and deposit a one-off guarantee

 Report whether you are a consignee receiving products or a distance seller who dispatches the products to Finland.

-- a temporarily registered consignee (the products are moved under a duty suspension arrangement and the EMCS)
+- temporary registered consignee - the products are moved under a duty suspension arrangement using the Excise Movement and Control System (EMCS).

-- consignee of products subject to national excise duty (including individuals wishing to make a distance purchase)
+- consignee of products subject to national excise duty - including private individuals wishing to make a distance purchase.
+For example, private individuals who order or receive soft drinks.
+Advance notices concerning beverage containers are also filed under this role.

 A distance seller is a seller in another EU country who sells products subject to excise duty to private individuals in Finland and arranges their delivery to Finland.
 The distance seller can deliver the products themselves or hire a delivery company to do it.